gl-pv/plain_query/README.md

 `STEP_NAME` is a name of method which will be executed.

 `CONDITION_OF_EXECUTION` is a method which allows or denieds execution of query step.
 Type of condition can be `if:` or `unless:`.
 Condition definition can be proc (lambda) or some query object method name.
+Result of query object method used in condition will be used as a boolean value.

 ### Using in Active Record model scope.
 First of all you need to set correct model name inside query object.